Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When you use Wi-Fi, your device broadcasts your activity to any other device within range.
 Ideally, your information is encrypted, but some apps may be outdated and broadcasting sensitive information that isn’t encrypted.

-Keep your money and data safe by using two-factor authentication, installing security software, opting for a cellular network and keeping your operating system and apps up to date.
+Keep your money and data safe by using two-factor authentication, installing security software, opting for a cellular network and keeping your operating system and apps updated.
 Monitor your accounts for any fraudulent activity and report anything suspicious to your financial provider.

 How to compare money transfer options